 If you own or manage a commercial building, delivering an exceptional tenant experience is more important than ever before.
-COVID-19 rattled the commercial real estate industry in 2020 and 2021, forcing much of the U.S. workforce to work from home.
+In 2020 and 2021, much of the U.S. workforce worked from home.
 Now, as workers return to the office, owners and property managers are tasked with keeping them there.

 The top 5 ways to improve the tenant experience in your commercial office building:

 - Simplify building and parking access for tenants